 As longtime readers know, I generally don’t publish guest posts on Super Mom Hacks.
 The one exception is when I ask a longtime blogging colleague to help hold down the fort while I’m away.
-Hence I’m thrilled to bring back my blogging friend Sarah Brumley, who blogs over at Lemon Blessings and is the queen of family finance hacks.
+Hence I’m thrilled to bring back my blogging friend Sarah Brumley, who blogs over at the Sarah Brumley Blog (formerly Lemon Blessings) and is the queen of family finance hacks.
 As a follow up to her previous guest post, which focused on practical tips for teaching kids basic finance lessons, Sarah is back with a quick-start budget guide for busy parents everywhere.
 I hope you enjoy Sarah’s down-to-earth tips as much as I always do!

 Quick Start Budget Guide for Busy Families